13 Registration of Ground

 18A.3 A Club shall have until 4pm on the second Normal Working Day after the date The League issues the Embargo Notice to secure the removal of the embargo, failing which the Club’s name will be added to the Embargo Reporting Service.

 18A.4 The Club’s name will be removed from the Embargo Reporting Service promptly on the removal of the embargo.

-18A.5 The Embargo Reporting Service will not give any details beyond an embargoed Club’s name, and nor will The League be permitted to release to any other Club the details as to why a Club’s name was included on the Embargo Reporting Service.
+18A.5 The Embargo Reporting Service will not give any details beyond an embargoed Club’s name and the Regulation or other provision which has resulted in the imposition of the embargo.
+The League will not be permitted to release any other details of the circumstances leading to the embargo.

 19 Assignment of Central Distributions